How Nurses Decipher Investments

 When you find an investment name that doesn’t specify whether it’s a stock or bond, click into the investment to research it further.

-Here is a cheat sheet of some words or categories that you should look for to help you find the investments.
+Here is a cheat sheet of some words or categories that you should look for to help you find the investments that the fund is holding inside.

 - Holdings